A Handy How-To Guide for Dosing CBD Oil For Cats

 HOW MUCH CBD SHOULD I GIVE?

 The more difficult the condition, the more CBD you'll need.
 But start small and go up until your furry feline is feeling happier and calmer.
 A little less, or even a little more oil won’t do any harm.
+Consuming hemp seed oil doesn't have to be an exact science at first.
 Dosing can easily remain approximate until you’re able to find what works best for your cat.

 Just remember - It takes about 15-45 minutes to reach full-effect in your pet’s system and lasts for about 4 - 6 hours, depending on breed, ailments, activity level, and their own personal chemistry.